juandpenag/ROCK-PAPER-SCISSORS-/README.md

 # ROCK-PAPER-SCISSORS!
 THE GAME.
 This is my first project with Python.
-You'll have to write one of the three options and the game.
+You have to write one of the three options to play.
 Have fun!